 - Project Managers or Non-Employee Supervisors: If you’re on a construction job site, there could be a number of project managers supervising.
 If one of these non-employees caused your injuries, you may be able to sue this person.

 - Defective Equipment Manufacturers: Some jobs may require you use dangerous equipment.
 If the equipment malfunctions or is defective, you may be able to sue the manufacturer, distributor, and/or seller of the equipment or product.

 - Contractors and Other Vendors: Outside contractors and vendors who are not employees could be held liable if the company had a role in causing your injuries.

 Retaining a South Carolina Personal Injury Attorney

 In most cases, you can pursue a third-party claim against the at-fault party while still pursuing workers’ compensation benefits.
 However, it’s still best to speak with a knowledgeable South Carolina personal injury attorney first.
 You do not want to do anything to jeopardize your workers’ compensation benefits.
-If you have questions or need assistance with a third-party workplace injury claim, contact the Elrod Pope Law Firm at 803-599-3080 to schedule a consultation.
+If you have questions or need assistance with a third-party workplace injury claim, contact the Elrod Pope Accident & Injury Attorneys at 803-599-3080 to schedule a consultation.